Four Roads Turlough: Other protected site designations

 The National Parks and Wildlife Service (NPWS) has included the Four Roads Turlough site as a proposed Natural Heritage Area or pNHA.
-In close proximity to this site, Lough Croan Turlough and Lough Funshinagh SACs have also been included as pNHAs.
+Lough Croan Turlough, Lisduff Turlough and Lough Funshinagh SACs, near this site, have also been included as pNHAs.

 Under the terms of the European Union's Birds Directive (2009/147/EC), Ireland has designated a range of sites as Special Protection Areas to protect rare, vulnerable, or migrant bird species and to protect wetlands.
 As a valuable ornithological site, the Four Roads Turlough SAC is designated as a Special Protection Area, under the qualifying interests of: